Have Questions?

 414-930-1930

-Manor has been providing addiction care and rehab services to the residents of Slinger, Wisconsin and those living within the surrounding communities.
+Manor has been providing addiction care and rehab services to the residents of Slinger, WI. and those living within the surrounding communities.
 Today, Manor offers services like motivational interviewing, group therapy, cognitive/behavior therapy, contingency management/motivational incentive, activity therapy, group therapy and others in keeping with its philosophy of following rehabilitation treatments that work best to help people achieve sobriety.

 This substance abuse treatment center also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient substance abuse counseling, long term rehab programs, detox programs, inpatient drug rehab centers, short term treatment centers and others.